 What’s a browser cookie?

+The thing to understand is that there is no intrinsic difference between a first-party cookie and a third-party cookie.
+There’s only cookies.
+The distinction exists only at run-time, within the context of a particular visit.
 Your browser maintains a collection of cookies.
-It receives a request from a website to store a cookie and it adds the cookie to the collection.
-There isn’t a collection of first-party cookies and a collection of third-party cookies.
-There’s just a collection of cookies.
+Your browser receives a request from a website’s server to store a cookie, and depending on your browser settings, it adds the file to a cookie collection stored on your device’s storage disk.
+There isn’t a separate collection of first-party cookies and a separate collection of third-party cookies.
+There’s just one collection of cookies.

 If a cookie is associated with a file requested from the same domain as the page you are viewing, it’s a first-party cookie.
 A cookie associated with a file requested from a different domain than the site you’re on, is a third-party cookie.
 That’s it.

 Notice that the same cookie can be a first-party cookie one minute and a third-party cookie the next.
 For instance, when you visit twitter.com your browser sets several cookies associated with the *.twitter.com domain name.
 In the context of your stay on Twitter these are first-party cookies.
 If you then visit huffingtonpost.com, Huffington Post requests files from the twitter.com domain and those requests include the same *.twitter.com cookies, they are now third-party cookies.